tahaafzal5/AugieGeoTag/tests/Readme.md

 sh ./tests/allTest.sh
 ```
 - There are also shell script available for an individual test.
 Please go to associate test folder and run it.
-- Please go to <a href="https://github.com/SichengYang/Java-JPEG-GeoTag-Editor/tree/main/src/tests">this site</a> to see library output JUnit test